Split Your Dataset With scikit-learn's train_test_split()

 Shell

 You’ll also need NumPy, but you don’t have to install it separately.
 You should get it along with sklearn if you don’t already have it installed.
-If you want to refresh your NumPy knowledge, then take a look at the official documentation or check out Look Ma, No for Loops: Array Programming With NumPy.
+If you want to, you can refresh your NumPy knowledge and check out NumPy Tutorial: Your First Steps Into Data Science in Python.

 Application of train_test_split()

-You need to import train_test_split() and NumPy before you can use them, so you can start with the import statements:
+You need to import train_test_split() and NumPy before you can use them.
+You can work in a Jupyter notebook or start a new Python REPL session, then you can start with the import statements:

 Python